An Automated Probabilistic Asteroid Prediscovery Pipeline: Methods

 \subsection{Candidate refitting and propagation to other images}

 At this point, for each image we have a catalog $X^m$ consisting of many sources that are consistent with being the asteroid of interest, but at most one of these sources is actually a prediscovery detection.
 The rest are false positives.
-We tackle the false positive problem by attempting to link sources in multiple images, together with the post-discovery data, along a single physical orbit.
+We tackle the false positive problem by attempting to link sources in multiple images, together with the postdiscovery data, along a single physical orbit.
 The logic of this step is that it is unlikely that a spurious orbit comes close to multiple sources by chance.

 Our linking procedure works as follows.
 For the $n^\textrm{th}$ candidate source $x^m_n$ in a source catalog, we hypothesize it to be the asteroid, calling it a trial source.
-The RA and Dec of the trial source are then appended to the post-discovery data as a new observation and we perform an updated orbit fit\footnote{These fits with appended prediscovery data use the best-fit elements from our post-discovery fit as an initial guess (see Eq.~\ref{eq:Lpost}).}.
+The RA and Dec of the trial source are then appended to the postdiscovery data as a new observation and we perform an updated orbit fit\footnote{These fits with appended prediscovery data use the best-fit orbital elements from our postdiscovery fit as an initial guess.}.
 We are confident in the astrometry of the survey imaging and source catalog and therefore do not include the Huber factor for the candidate sources in the $\chi^2$.
 Our overall loss with the appended candidate prediscovery observation is

-where $\chi^2\left(x^m_n \mid \theta, \sigma_m\right)$ is defined in Eq.~\ref{eq:chi2factor} and the summation from $j=1$ to~2 indicates there is term for both the RA and Dec of the candidate source $x^m_n$.
+where $\chi^2\left(x^m_n \mid \theta, \sigma_m\right)$ is defined in Equation~\eqref{eq:chi2factor} and the summation from $j=1$ to~2 indicates there is term for both the RA and Dec of the candidate source $x^m_n$.
 We set the astrometric uncertainty $\sigma_m$ for the sources in image $m$ to be the standard deviation of the PSF divided by the $\SNR$ threshold used to construct the catalog.
 This is a simple approximation to the result of \citet{King_1983}.